 However, AFUE ratings don’t help consumers make educated decisions about a hot water heating system’s efficiency because it only measures some chimney related losses.
 It’s like saying highway driving is the miles per gallon you’ll get all year when you know you’ll be doing most of your driving around town.
 Recent U.S. Department of Energy lab results identify AFUE as a rating system that lets consumers and heating professionals down.

 AFUE is the prescribed method for heat only boilers, although it is not much different than combustion efficiency which measures stack related losses.
 Typical boiler efficiency is routinely much lower than AFUE or combustion efficiency, especially for cast iron boilers or boilers with high “mass” and less than 2” of insulation, and for boilers that finish above 120°F when the thermostat is satisfied (AFUE rates boilers with a 120°F return temperature, but they typically run with a 160°F return and 180°F supply).
 Substantial losses occur because heating a 400 to 600 pound boiler to 180°F may take 8 to 15 minutes just to heat the boiler itself, and if that energy cannot be used before it dissipates, then the fuel used to heat the boiler is wasted.
-Energy left wasted in the boiler is called “idle loss,” and it can lower boiler annual efficiency by 15% to 40% below its AFUE rating.
+That energy left wasted in the boiler is called “idle loss,” and it can lower boiler annual efficiency by 15% to 40% below its AFUE rating.
 Further losses drop the real efficiency even lower.
 These occur from draft hoods and draft regulators that suck heat out of the building, heat left wasted in the distribution piping, and maintaining temperature by heating the boiler up to 180°F 3 to 5 times a day to replenish a hot water tank – even in the summer.

 Fortunately, the chart below shows types of boilers and annual efficiency from a Department of Energy laboratory study to help identify better performing heating systems.
 For example, the well insulated low mass boiler with thermal purge anticipates the end of the heat call and pumps the heat left in the boiler out to the hot water tank or a heating zone to capture energy that would otherwise be wasted.
 The result is very high annual efficiency, even in the spring, summer, and fall when boilers run much less frequently.